3 Days in Phnom Penh

 Birthday Celebrations in Phnom Penh

 A new country, a new city, and a new vibe, and we liked it from the get-go.
-I had read another blogger describing Phnom Penh as more laid back compared to Ho Chi Minh City and I would say he is spot on.
+I had read that another blogger described Phnom Penh as more laid-back compared to Ho Chi Minh City, and I would say he is spot on.

 Blue Corner Boutique Hotel

-The Blue Corner Boutique Hotel is a three-and-a-half-star property with 100% - would recommend - on Expedia.
+The Blue Corner Boutique Hotel is a three-and-a-half-star property with a 100% recommendation on Expedia.
 We agree.
 We booked three nights and ended up staying for four.
 More about this is below.
 The nightly rate was $36.00.

 Street vendor in Phnom Penh

-With temperatures hovering around the mid to high thirties, we clearly underestimated how refreshing a dip in the pool would be after sightseeing in the heat.
-Combine this with a couple of happy-hour Angkor Wat local brews and I am sure you can imagine the bliss.
+With temperatures hovering around the mid-to-high thirties, we underestimated how refreshing a dip in the pool would be after a day of sightseeing in the heat.
+Combine this with a couple of happy-hour Angkor Wat local brews, and I’m sure you can imagine the bliss.

 Flower market in Phnom Penh